mmcodesso/AIS2023/README.md

 ### Harboring Innovation in AIS Education!
 MAY 16-17, 2023│ Boston, Massachusetts

-This repository contains the files, exercises and slides shared in my presentation.
-You can acess the notebooks on Google Collab in the links below or you can clone or download the repository and run the codes on a local machine, github codespaces, etc.
+This repository contains the files, exercises, and slides shared in my presentation.
+You can access the notebooks on Google Collab in the links below or clone or download the repository and run the codes on a local machine, GitHub codespaces, etc.

 ## Presentation
 [Presentation Slides](Presentation.pptx)